Choosing a community in Israel - Comparisons

 Ariel has a lot of pros: a cool climate with dry and clean air.
 Diverse population.
 Religious and not religious.
 Good education and a great University.
 National center of leadership - the only one in Israel.
 Center of performing arts.
 Two industrial areas (Ariel and Barkan).
 Personal assistance for new Olim.
 Hebrew Ulpan and many special projects and discounts for some city services for Olim.

-Ariel has a small Anglo community and there are limited opportunities for singles
+Ariel has a growing Anglo community but there are limited opportunities for singles

 Beer Sheva is laid back with a small town atmosphere.
 Active Mayor improving facilities.
 Small Anglo community means faster integration into Israeli lifestyle.